remix-run/remix/docs/api/conventions.md

 </details>

-In the example above, the `blog.tsx` is a "parent route" for everything within the `blog` directory (`blog/index.tsx` and `blog/categories.tsx`).
-When a route has the same name its directory (`routes/blog.tsx` and `routes/blog/`), it becomes a layout route for all of the child routes inside that directory.
+In the example above, the `blog.tsx` is a "layout route" for everything within the `blog` directory (`blog/index.tsx` and `blog/categories.tsx`).
+When a route has the same name as its directory (`routes/blog.tsx` and `routes/blog/`), it becomes a layout route for all of the routes inside that directory ("child routes").
 Similar to your [root route](#root-layout-route), the parent route should render an `<Outlet />` where the child routes should appear.
 This is how you can create multiple levels of persistent layout nesting associated with URLs.

 #### Pathless Layout Routes